 Hydration- Need to stay hydrated, yes even your bones and joints need water.

-Dietary Factors: I suggest most people use nourishing, high mineral foods and high density nutrient teas to get adequate nutrition.
+Dietary Factors: I suggest most people use nourishing, high mineral foods and high nutrient teas to get adequate nutrition.
 Please be aware that consumption of vitamins and minerals when not needed can have deleterious effects.
 Although many studies show positive results as far as prevention of osteoporosis and fractures with intake of calcium supplements, there are studies also showing the opposite.
 This makes it confusing.
 However, what is healthy and not confusing is the use of nutrient dense foods to prevent osteoporosis and fractures.
 Therefore, I suggest including high mineral/nutrient foods and herbs in your daily diet.

 Needed In The Diet For General Bone Formation/Support: